 Should you pay off your debt first?

 The short answer is yes.
-Paying off any debt with your savings usually saves you money in the long-term.
+Paying off any debt with your savings can save you money in the long-term.

-This is because the annual interest you pay on any loans or credit cards is usually higher than the interest you could earn on even a generous savings account.
+This is because the annual interest you pay on any loans or credit cards is usually higher 2 than interest you could earn on even a generous savings account 3.